drone/tutorials/content/golang/docker/publish-images-multi-arch.md

 docker image ls | grep hello-world
 ```

-You should a similar output:
+You should see a similar output:
 ```
 hello-world latest 8fd45a7d5056 2 minutes ago 11.5MB
 ```